Shopify/polaris/src/components/AppProvider/README.md

 }
 ```

-### With theme
+### With color scheme

-With a `theme`, the app provider component will set theming for the App.
-For theming configuration, see the [ThemeProvider](https://polaris.shopify.com/components/structure/theme-provider) documentation.
+With a `colorScheme`, the app provider component will set the root color scheme for the App (such as: light or dark).For `colorScheme` configuration, see the [CustomProperties](https://polaris.shopify.com/components/structure/custom-properties) component documentation.

 ```jsx
 function AppProviderThemeExample() {